 Mrs L James is our curriculum lead and assistant Headteacher.
 If you would like more information about our curriculum you should speak to your child's teacher.
 Alternatively Mrs James can be contacted through the school office.

 Due to the current COVID restrictions in place there are limitations in place within certain subjects taught.
-Unfortunately, there is currently no singing allowed from Years 1-6, PE and dance must take place outside and in wet weather children will learn aspects of these subjects within classrooms.
-There are also no school trips booked for the Autumn term, only local area walks are permitted.
+Unfortunately, there is currently no singing allowed from Years 1-6, PE and dance will mainly take place outside and in wet weather children will now be able to use the halls which will be well ventilated.
+There are still no school trips booked for the Summer term, only local area walks are permitted and also now swimming lessons for Year 5 pupils.